EuanSteven/SurfForecaster/README.md

 ## NOTE -
   * I am currently working on checking at a custom weekday.
-(13/09) ~~* THIS SCRIPT WILL NOT WORK IF IT IS A WEEKDAY, IT WILL ONLY CHECK AT THE WEEKEND!~~
+(13/09)

 ## 💻Requirements
 * Python 3.0 & Above
 * Pip 21.1.2